ricardomonte/ROR-Capstone-Tailstyle/README.md

 # TailStyle ROR Capstone

 > TailStyle web application is based in the design idea of [Nelson Sakwa on Behance](https://www.behance.net/sakwadesignstudio)[Lifestyle](https://www.behance.net/gallery/14554909/liFEsTlye-Mobile-version).
 It was created for the capstone project for the Ruby on Rails module in the Microverse curriculum.
 >You can you can Register with a username, your name, email and password.
-And then create your a new article, you can read other peoples article and you can vote for your favorite article.
+And then create your new article, but dont forget one or more categories for your article, you can read other peoples article and you can vote for your favorite article.
 For login you just need your username.

 ![screenshot](Screenshot.png)